kmlnrao/LinkVault/TESTING_GUIDE.md

-# ReferralLink Platform - End-to-End Testing Guide
+# LinkVault - End-to-End Testing Guide

 ## Overview
 This guide demonstrates how to test the complete multi-user referral link sharing workflow using the group invitation system.